diffblue/cbmc/doc/architectural/compilation-and-development.md

 \subsubsection compilation-and-development-subsubsection-running-regression-tests-directly-with-test-pl Running regression tests directly with `test.pl`

+It can be useful to run a single test folder in isolation.
+This can be done by running `test.pl` directly.
+The way that `test.pl` is run varies between the different modules, and can be ascertained by looking at the `test` target in the makefile.
+The simple case is when there isn't a file called `chain.sh`.
-In a directory corresponding to a tool or module, you can directly run a test directory as follows:
+Then you can directly run `test.pl` on a single test folder with the following command (from the module directory):

-    ../test.pl -c PATH_TO_CBMC_FROM_DESC_FILE TEST_DIR
+    ../test.pl -p -c <absolute-path-to-binary> <test-folder>

-Note that `PATH_TO_CBMC_FROM_DESC_FILE` should either be absolute or be relative to the location of the test description files.
-If `TEST_DIR` is not provided then all test directories are run.
+`-p` makes it print a log of failed tests and `-c` tells it where to find the binary to run (the path does not have to be absolute, but it is recommended).
+If `<test-folder>` is not provided then all test directories are run.
+The `--help` option lists all command line options, including `-j` for running multiple tests in parallel and `-C`, `-T`, `-F` and `-K` for controlling whether `CORE`, `THOROUGH`, `FUTURE` or `KNOWNBUG` tests are run.

+When there is a file called `chain.sh` then `test.pl` is called with `-c ../chain.sh`, followed by arguments which vary from module to module.

 \subsection compilation-and-development-subsection-unit-tests Unit tests